Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 Even a non-cultivated forest such as our ProtectionForest (WaldSchützer) in Las Lajas entails certain efforts and running costs.
 Our main objectives include preventing fires by installing fire breaks, which must be kept clear at all times, separating protected zones from pasture land to prevent browsing damages by cattle, as well as maintenance work.

 “Administrative processes” such as biodiversity monitorings cause additional costs.
 Also, the protected areas were acquired together with farming areas by ForestFinance.
 Therefore, the acquisition costs for the ProtectionForest also need to be refinanced.
-Otherwise ForestFinance acquires fallow land for renaturation or reforestation as part of an economic model for interested investors.
-With the ProtectionForest, the "non-use" and the associated costs are invoiced.
+With the ProtectionForest, the "non-use" of forest land and the associated costs are invoiced.

 The period of 50 years is due to legal restrictions and depends on the maximum contract term.
 ForestFinance has absolutely no intention of implementing a change of use after 50 years.
 However, as long as there is no legally defined conservation area officially fostered by the government, any further reaching commitment would be of mere “psychological” nature.
 A fixed 50 year period is quite common in the field of carbon sequestration, which is why we have chosen to remain within the same time frame.

-With Oasis 1 a biologically managed agroforestry system with olive trees and date palms is being developed in an arid region in Morocco.
+With our Oasis-project a biologically managed agroforestry system with olive trees and date palms is being developed in an arid region in Morocco.
 ForestFinance has decided to produce both dates and olives as organic food in order to protect the environment and to achieve more stable and higher prices.
-With Oasis 2 we plant almond trees in the direct neighbourhood to the Oasis 1 area to produce high-quality organic almonds.
+With our second Oasis-project we plant almond trees in the direct neighbourhood of the first Oasis-project area to produce high-quality organic almonds.
 Both projects have already been awarded the EU organic label.
 They are listed under the certification number MA-BIO-151.

 Agroforestry means that trees and field crops are cultivated, animals are kept or beekeeping is carried out simultaneously or consecutively on the same area.
 If properly implemented, agroforestry is a sustainable form of landuse where crops can be used as soil improvers or trees can enrich agricultural systems with their positive ecological properties.
 At the same time, production is diversified and the risk of failure of one of the components is buffered.
 Oasis management in desert regions has been an important part of the ecosystem for centuries.
 We also expect positive effects at our site, as other plant species can and should settle on the irrigated land and in the immediate neighbourhood.
 In the long term, the project plan involves planting so-called subplants on the date areas.
 Possible are, for example, pomegranates and various types of vegetables.

-A sustainable irrigation strategy has always been a prerequisite for the Oasis 1 and Oasis 2 project.
+A sustainable irrigation strategy has always been a prerequisite for the Oasis-projects in Morocco.
 We work closely with the local authorities to ensure that our sources are renewable and that our irrigation systems meet the highest environmental and social standards.

 The project area is located in the Atlas Mountains of Morocco.
 The main water intake areas here are the Drâa River in the west and the Ziz River, which irrigates the oases of Tafilalet, in the east.
 The water used therefore comes from different sources.
 The water management in Morocco is carried out by the government and our project has been checked in advance by the local authorities.
 Projects are only given the green light by the authorities if they do not endanger the groundwater level for the next 30 years.
 A hydrological environmental impact assessment is carried out.
 In addition, our project has the opportunity to use the irrigation water from the Al-Hassan Addakhil dam (approximately ten kilometres from Errachidia).
 To reduce future burdens on the oasis ecosystem, the Moroccan Ministry of Water and Energy has decided to build an additional multi-purpose dam in the region that will produce 30 million cubic metres of water per year.